robotros/WMPQ-Website/README.md

 ## Footnotes

-* Tested with Chrome
+* tested with Chrome
 * active internet connection required for some functionality
 * built using [Twitch API](https://dev.twitch.tv)
 * built using [Font Awesome](https://fontawesome.com/)
-* Live version deployed at [WMPQ Gaming](https://wmpq.org)
+* live version deployed at [WMPQ Gaming](https://wmpq.org)

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).